atheendre130505/folio-2019/README.md

 ## 📄 License

-This project is based on Bruno Simon's folio-2019 and is licensed under the MIT License.
+This project is built with Three.js and modern web technologies, licensed under the MIT License.

 ## 👨‍💻 About Me